Rurusetto/rurusetto/README.md

 The new website is targeted to revamp all the UI of the old website and make Rūrusetto a dynamic website with a lot more of new functions that cannot be added to the old website's source code.

-You can test on the new website [here](https://beta.rulesets.info) and you can check up on the changelog in the website or on the GitHub release.

 ## Old website source code

 The old source code of the website is in [the other branch](https://github.com/Rurusetto/rurusetto/tree/main)

-The main website will still use the old source code until I am sure that the new code can be used without errors.

-I have already written an explanation for the new website [here](https://github.com/Rurusetto/rurusetto/tree/main#a-big-update-of-r%C5%ABrusetto).

 ## Developing Rūrusetto